 - We protect our interactions.

-Those are the three—what I like to say “the Intruders”—because that’s where we’re most susceptible to making a decision that’s not healthy or going down a path that’s not good for our relationship.
+Those are like the three, what I like to say, the intruders—because that's where we're most susceptible to making a decision that's not healthy or going down a path that's not good for our relationship.

-When it comes to our emotions, you realize that there are so many opportunities to either miss sharing your emotions with one another or ending up sharing them with somebody other than your spouse.
+When it comes to our emotions, you realize that there's so many opportunities to either miss sharing your emotions with one another, or ending up sharing them with somebody other than your spouse.
 We try to be really intentional about making sure that we give the first fruit of our emotional connection to one another.

-Ann: How do you guys do that?
-Especially now—you have four kids; you have a six-month-old—right now, you’re probably just surviving some days.
-So how do you do that?
+Ann: How do you guys do that?—especially now.
+You've got four kids and right now you're probably just surviving some days, so how do you do that?